pjrebsch/memorb/README.md

 end
 ```

-But this approach has a few problems:
+But this simplistic approach has a few problems:

 - if the result is falsey, the cached value is bypassed and the computation re-executed on subsequent calls
+- method calls aren't distinguished by their arguments
-- concurrent calls to the method could result in its repeated computation when that may not be desirable (race condition between checking instance variable)
+- concurrent calls to the method could result in more than multiple executions when that may not be desirable (race condition between checking instance variable and running the computation)
 - having many methods saved in instance variables could make inspection of the instance a harder to read
 - if the chosen variable name is long, it could cause line wrapping when that would otherwise be unnecessary
 - the instance variable name is often chosen to match the name of the method, but method name punctuation can make this impossible